 res/layout/main.xml file might work in any locale, in which case

-there would be no need to create any alternative layout files.
+there is no need to create any alternative layout files.

 Also, you might not need to create alternative text for every string.
 For example, assume the following: